Star Blazers: Live-action adaptations

 During the mid-1990s, Walt Disney Pictures optioned the rights with the intent to produce a Star Blazers live-action movie from producer Josh C. Kline.
 An early draft of the script by Oscar-nominated writer Tab Murphy was leaked on the Internet in the late 1990s.
 The story was a retelling of the Season One plot, and followed a ragtag crew of misfits (most of whom are not named after any of the original series' crew) aboard the rebuilt United States battleship Arizona on a mission to save Earth.
 The project was abandoned by Disney following the departure of David Vogel, Disney's President of Production.
 In April 2006, it was announced that another attempt at creating a live-action version of the story would be made, but no movie ever came out of it.

 A Space Battleship Yamato live-action movie was released in Japan on December 1, 2010, produced by Toshiaki Nakazawa and Kazuya Hamana.
 The film was directed by Takashi Yamazaki.

 In February 2011, it was announced that an English-language live-action version was in the works.
 David Ellison's Skydance Productions was in negotiations to acquire the rights.
 Christopher McQuarrie had been tapped to write the screenplay, but no dates have been announced.
-By October 2013, Deadline reported that McQuarrie was also attached as director of the film and as co-producer as well alongside Josh C. Kline, David Ellison and Dana Goldberg, with Shouji Nizhizaki and Paul Schwake as executive producers for Skydance.
+By October 2013, Deadline reported that McQuarrie was also attached as director of the film and as co-producer as well alongside Josh C. Kline, David Ellison and Dana Goldberg, with Shouji Nishizaki and Paul Schwake as executive producers for Skydance.
 By March 2017, Ellison stated in an interview with LRM (Latino Review Media) at South by Southwest that Skydance has hired Zach Dean to write the screenplay with McQuarrie still attached as director, aiming to have it done by the time McQuarrie finishes directing Mission: Impossible – Fallout.